pulumi/pulumi-hugo/themes/default/content/blog/changes-to-import/index.md

 ## Feedback

 We're aware this could have a large impact to some of our users so we wanted to make sure we explained these changes well.
-If you have questions or worries about this change let us know at our community [Slack](https://slack.pulumi.com/) or [GitHub Discussions](https://github.com/pulumi/pulumi/discussions).
+If you have questions or concerns about this change let us know in our community [Slack](https://slack.pulumi.com/) or [in GitHub Discussions](https://github.com/pulumi/pulumi/discussions).